 Empowering Parents – This is one of the closest things to a “user manual for parents” that we’ve seen.
 Some materials are free, some have a cost.
 This organization is not affiliated with the Michigan Youth Challenge Academy but is presented as a potential option for parents with younger-aged youth.

 You may also contact your local juvenile probation department and/or sheriff department for suggestions of resources in your area.
-If your young adult is still struggling when they reach the age of approximately 15-1/2, please contact us to begin the application and orientation process.
+If your young adult is still struggling when they reach the age of approximately 15-1/2, please contact us to begin the application process.